Last Updated on April 12, 2022 by Real Men Sow

 Just as I was going to harvest my ripe strawberries, I found a big hole on the underside of the fruit.
 On closer inspection, I’m finding the hole frequented by scores of hungry woodlice.
 At first, I wasn’t too concerned, but over the last couple of days, it has got beyond the joke.
 I’ve managed to get rid of the woodlice to just four ripe strawberries out of dozens of the fruits.

+Although I’m devoting this post to woodlice, caterpillars and slugs are also very annoying creatures to have around.
+Caterpillars tend to eat up my precious kales, so removing caterpillars in my garden has been another task on its own.
 Keeping slugs away from my plants has been a hard but common task to do.
 However, one occasion has taken me by surprise.
 You assume you’ll only lose some salad leaves to the slimies, but I certainly didn’t think I’d be racing the woodlice population to my newly ripening strawberries.

-Easy Advice to Keep Bugs Away
+Easy Advice to Keep Woodlice Away

 Since I began growing my own veg, I’m come to terms with a few things, especially where pests are concerned.
 Slugs eat lettuces for example.
 It’s just something that happens, and gradually I’ve realised that the only way to get close to combatting their prolific munching nature is to sow so many seeds that there is enough harvest for the both of you.